 Demonstrate that the technical controls employed will provide the level of security protection required by the risk assessment and the ISMS, or other IT security management methods recognized by a government or professional body, and that these controls are effectively integrated with the applicable procedural and physical security measures.

+[US / EZP800-63-2: §7.3.1.2 f) , §8.3.2.2.3, ’2.7]

 Guidance: Appropriate technical controls, suited to this Assurance Level, should be selected from [NIST800-63] or its equivalent, as established by a recognized national technical authority.

 AL2_CO_OPN#020* Defined security roles